lavague-ai/LaVague/contributing.md

 # LaVague Guide for Contributors 🌊

-Thanks for your interest in our project!
-We really appreciate all contributions, from bug reports, suggestions to helping us build new features.
-This support is vital in helping us build an awesome tool!
+Thanks for your interest in the project!
+We really appreciate all contributions, from bug reports, to suggestions to helping us build new features.
+Your support is vital in helping us build an awesome tool!

 In this guide, we'll outline how you can contribute to the project.